landonb/dubs-vim/readme-using.pt2.rst

 Happy Hacking!
 --------------

-Thanks for your interest in Dubsacks and all things Vim.
+Thanks for your interest in Dubs Vim and all things Vim.
 Good luck!